 |Fancier guesthouse (e.g. beautiful decoration, Airbnb-style)||Up to 5000 escudos|

-Transportation between towns and cities is cheap if you take shared minivans that are called alugueres.
-I often hopped to the next village for just 100 escudos or so.
+Transportation between towns and cities is very inexpensive if you take shared minivans that are called alugueres.
+I often hopped between villages for just 100 escudos or so.

-On Santo Antao you’ll probably want to get to the crater at the center of the island where many of the trails start.
+On Santo Antao, you’ll probably want to get to the centre of the island where many of the hiking trails start.
 The standard price for this ride is about 2000 escudos (about $20) one way.
 You can reduce this cost by finding other travellers to share the ride with.
 The cost is this high because there is no town at the centre where alugueres go.

-Your travel costs can rise massively if you want to see every possible island.
-One traveler told me he’d spent over 1000 Euro on flights alone so he could fly to another island every 2 days or so.
-I spent about 500 Euro on my flights to- and from Cape Verde by focusing my trip on two islands and taking a ferry between them.
+I should mention your travel costs can rise a lot if you go island hopping.
+One traveler told me he’d spent over 1000 Euro on flights alone so he could move to another island every 2 days or so.
+I only spent 500 Euro on my flights to- and from Cape Verde by focusing my trip on two islands and taking a ferry between them.

 Any scams or rip-offs to know about?

-Ride fares to airports or tourist sights are mostly standardized.
-Probably no one will try to rip you off, but I did notice people often nudged me towards the more expensive tourist option (e.g. taking a private taxi instead of a shared minivan).
-There are often cheaper ways to do things if you know how.
+Ride fares to airports or tourist sights are standardized, so it’s unlikely you’ll be ripped off by taxi drivers.
+I did notice people often nudged me towards the more expensive tourist option (e.g. taking a private taxi instead of a shared minivan) but that’s to be expected.

 What languages are spoken on Cabo Verde?

 Since I speak a bit of Portuguese, I thought I’d have an especially easy time.
-But during my first days on the island of Santo Antao, to my surprise most people replied to me in French.
+During my first days on the island of Santo Antao, I was surprised that many people replied to me in French.
 It seems this is due to a fair number of French expats calling it their home, as well many people from French-speaking Africa.
-I later learned 14% of Cabo Verdians are francophone.
+I later learned 14% of Cabo Verdians are francophones.

 What about flights to Cape Verde?

 During normal non-pandemic times, regularly scheduled direct flights can be found to Lisbon, Amsterdam, Paris, Milan, Rome, Boston, Washington DC, among others.